Chagrilled/P4-DandoriDesktop/readme.md

 Use the `Settings` menu to set 4 things:

 - `Carrot4 Folder` - Folder containing your game file structure as JSON - this folder should contain `Maps/` and `Placeables/`
 - `Encoder Folder` - Folder containing [P4UassetEditor](https://gamebanana.com/tools/15077).
-Assumes the files/folders are not renamed
+Assumes the files/folders are not renamed.
+The contents of this folder should be the extract uasset editor - so must contain `_EDIT`, `P4UassetEditor`, `encode.bat`, etc.
 - `castoc Folder` - Folder containing `castoc`.
 Assumes the files/folders are not renamed
 - `Output Paks Folder` - Folder (probably) in your emulator you want your built mod's outputs to go to